-Recent Financings
+Recent Financing

-The company is seeking to raise additional capital through a private placement leveraging its SEPA with the proceeds to support its operation and expansion through acquisition.
+Currently, the company is seeking to raise additional capital through a private placement leveraging SEPA with the proceeds to support its operation and expansion through acquisition.
+Although the Prior SEPA Registration Statement remains effective, we are filing this registration statement to be able to draw down additional funds on the SEPA.